-The restrictive housing ADP of 192.83 in FY2024 is the lowest it has been since the department began making restrictive housing changes in 2016.
+The restrictive housing ADP of 160.34 in FY2025 is the lowest it has been since the department began its initiative to safely reduce restrictive housing use.
 This reduction is a direct reflection of NDCS's continued efforts to house people in the least restrictive environment possible, while still maintaining the safety of the individual, other incarcerated persons, staff, and the security of the facilities.